openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 mySet.add(all: li) // mySet contains elements 0, 1, 2, 3
 ```

 HashSet is a reference type.
-When used as an expression, HashSet doesn't create copies; all references to the same HashSet instance share the same data.
+When used as an expression, HashSet doesn't create copies - all references to the same HashSet instance share identical data.

-Therefore, modifications to HashSet elements affect all references to that instance.
+Therefore, modifications to HashSet elements will affect all references to that instance.

 <!-- run -->